The Cooking Bride

 loaded cookies diptic

 I have only just recently started letting Little Tot help me in the kitchen.
 I wasn’t sure how it would go because he doesn’t stay still for very long.
-But a couple weeks ago when I had to make biscuits for this post, I decided to give it a shot.
+But a couple weeks ago when I had to make biscuits, I decided to give it a shot.
 Sure, I probably could have made the biscuits in about half the time it took us with slightly less stress, but he had a ball.
 He loved helping me roll out the dough with the rolling pin, carefully cutting out the biscuits, and then watching them rise as they baked in the oven.

 The process of making these cookies was slightly different.
 Little Tot was all into it until I pulled out the bag of M&M’s.
 After that, the only thing he cared about was popping as many “Yum Yums” into his mouth as he could.